 How do I avoid clutter coming back?

-Pair SORT with simple systems (a basket by the door, a tray on counters).
+Combine SORT with uncomplicated systems such as a basket by the door and a tray on counters.

 What if my partner isn't on board?